ctuni/ctuni.github.io/_pages/cv.md

 Skills
 ======
 * Knowledgeable in the following languages:
-  * R: data analysis and appealing interactive visualizations with packages such as `DT`, `plotly`, and `htmldashboard`.
+  * R: data analysis, machine learning algorithms, and appealing interactive visualizations with packages such as `DT`, `plotly`, `ggplot` and `htmldashboard`.
-  * Phython: data analysis and visualization with packages such as `pandas` and `matplotlib`.
+  * Phython: data analysis, machine learning algorithms, and visualization with packages such as `pandas` and `matplotlib`.
   * Nextflow: creation of DSL2 analysis pipelines, with special interest in reproducibility and user-friendliness.
   * Perl, Bash, and COBOL scripting.
   * HTML, CSS, and Javascript for web and markdown design.
 * Omic-data analysis, specially:
   * Transcriptomics
   * Metagenomics
+  * Genomics
+  * General and applied statistics to biological and life sciences.
+* Machine Learning:
+  * Knowledgeable in supervised and unsupervised machine learning algorithms applied to life sciences in general, and biomarker discovery in particular.
 * AWS
 * Docker, Singularity, Conda, Git, CLI, and other helper tools for Bioinformatics
 * Aside from hard skills, I consider myself someone eager to learn, solve problems, and overcome obstacles by finding creative and inventive solutions while being a team-player.